numenta/NAB/README.md

 - Rescore transition period records as .5
 - Find out What happens if during suppression period a record is 0.5
 - Anomaly detection has to work in real time, but is evaluated in retrospect
+- make sure terms are aligned between readme and code